 5. Susquehannock State Forest

 With 265,000 acres of optimal sky views, Susquehannock State Forest does not disappoint.
 For a double whammy, find the brightest stars even with the sun starting to rise.

 6. Ohiopyle State Park

 Known for some of the best whitewater rafting on the East Coast, stay the night and be dazzled by the stars under the dark skies of Ohiopyle State Park.
-Overnight areas are open during specific seasons, and you can even go on a guided star tour where you’ll try to identify some constellations while you hear the stories that accompany them.
+Overnight areas are open during specific seasons.
+Cozy up at your campsite, cottage, or yurt and marvel over the constellations!

 7. Pine Grove Furnace State Park